 Yeah, exactly.

-But what he's saying is, well what's the information war to us?
+But what he's saying is, well, what's the information war to us?

 Right.

-That they'll have bailed, they'd have seen that the magazine was just basically working for the deep state, um, and and shilling for the vaccines and stuff, and they'll have hated Fraser Nelson.
+They'll have seen that the magazine was just basically working for the deep state and shilling for the vaccines and stuff.

-Quite rightly so.
+Boom, quite rightly so.

 And how many people from just really dumb people who've just had their brains removed?

-And I can't work out which of which is I can't believe you're encountering dumb people who've had their brains removed on Twitter.
+I can't believe you're encountering dumb people who've had their brains removed on Twitter.

-No, we're talking about spectator con spectator companies.
+No, we're talking about the spectator comment.

-Oh right.
+Oh, right.

 Okay.

-Or at least that was the kind of the impression they sought to give in the comments, but I just got the impression of other people who've been whipped up into this frenzy of ignorance and prejudice by a lying media.
+But I just got the impression of people who've been whipped up into this frenzy of ignorance and prejudice by a lying media.

-So how are where are you on orthodoxy now?
+So where are you on orthodoxy now?

 Dick.

-Um what a lovely comparison.
+What a lovely comparison.

 And he has a twin brother who's got a similar beard.

-Um the beards are good.
+So the beards are good.

 And you can just wander in.

-You don't I get the impression you can do that.
+I get the impression you can do that.

 Kiss an icon, light a candle.